orbeon/orbeon-forms-doc/XForms-~-XBL.md

 The Orbeon Forms XForms engine proposes out of the box a set of controls, including input fields, radio buttons, etc. Those are typically implemented natively within the XForms engine.

 Beyond the basic set of controls, there is an obvious need for creating new reusable controls.
 It would be difficult to modify the XForms engine itself.
 Orbeon Forms therefore proposes a complete framework inspired by the [XBL 2][1] specification to address this need.

+*NOTE: The XBL 2 specification is no longer under development at W3C, but as of 2015 [Web Components](http://webcomponents.org/) embody most of the ideas of XBL 2, including custom elements, the shadow DOM, and strong encapsulation.*

 ### Use cases